-Students who stop attending class for any reason may consider withdrawing from the class (student withdrawal).
+Students who stop attending class for any reason should contact the instructor and the Admissions and Records office to officially withdraw from the class.
 Students may be required to consult with a faculty member or designee before dropping.
 Failure to officially withdraw may result in a failing grade for the course.
-It is the student's responsibility to withdraw officially from a class by submitting a completed Withdrawal Form to the Office of Admissions and Records.
+It is the student's responsibility to withdraw officially from a class by submitting a completed Withdrawal Form to the Admissions and Records office.